unibz-core/security-archimate/README.md

 We propose a redesign of security aspects of this overlay, in order to improve ArchiMate security modeling capabilities.

-## Project Struture
+## Project Structure

 * [/archimate_files](/archimate_files) contains the files made using Archi.

 ## Built with

-* [Archi](https://www.archimatetool.com/) - The Archi® modelling toolkit is targeted toward all levels of Enterprise Architects and Modellers.
+* [Archi](https://www.archimatetool.com/) - The Archi® modeling toolkit is targeted toward all levels of Enterprise Architects and Modellers.

 ## Authors